zacwentzell/BIA660D_Group_1_Project/README.md

 vectorize or even properly clean the 'Restaurant Type' data, does not deal with missing values for restaurant price.

-**Known Issues**: Scraped review data has no evaluations of 'Useful', 'Funny', or
+**Known Issues**: Scraped review data has no evaluations of 'Useful', 'Funny', or 'Cool'.